Australian national notifiable diseases case definitions

 Epidemiological evidenceAn epidemiological link is established when there is:

 1. Contact between two people involving a plausible mode of transmission at a time when:

-a. one of them is likely to be infectious (approximately five days before to four days after rash onset)
+a) one of them is likely to be infectious (about one week before to at least four days after appearance of rash)

-b. the other has an illness that starts within seven to 18 (usually 10) days after this contact
+b) the other has an illness which starts within 14 and 23 days after this contact

 2. At least one case in the chain of epidemiologically linked cases (which may involve many cases) is laboratory confirmed.